 Photographer Rich Klein has spent his life in many cities and towns across beautiful New York State.

-Born in Manhattan, raised on Long Island and a graduate of SUNY New Paltz, he has lived since 2006 in Sullivan County's Catskills, where he has shot thousands of photos.
+Born in Manhattan, raised on Long Island and a graduate of SUNY New Paltz, he lived in Sullivan County's Catskills from 2016 until 2020.
+During that time, he shot thousands of photos.

 Among other local displays, his large photo print of the Roman Colosseum is also on display at Colosseo Family Restaurant and Pizzeria in Monticello.